 Cultural Diversity Week Festival

-Council will celebrate the City of Melton’s diverse community at an inclusive series of events and initiatives including a flagship event at Melton Community Hall, a special video project and other cultural programs.
-Community members of all backgrounds, identities, ages and abilities can enjoy
+Council will celebrate the City of Melton’s diverse community at Melton Community Hall and a special video series.
+Community members of all backgrounds, identities, ages and abilities are welcome.

 The theme for Cultural Diversity Week Festival (CDWF) in the City of Melton for 2025 is My Melton, Your Melton, Our Melton!